1.

 Wheeled Vehicles.
 The purposes of the 1998 Agreement

-are to establish global technical regulations (gtr)
+are to establish global technical regulations (UN GTR)

 concerning safety, environment, fuel economy and